1991 Scottish Challenge Cup final: Ayr United

 In the first round Ayr United played Dundee in a repeat of the previous season's final, which the club lost 3–2 after extra time.
 This time Ayr United won the match 2–0 at Dens Park to progress to the second round.
 The next round was a match at Ochilview Park to face Stenhousemuir where it ended 2–0 to Ayr United.
 With eight clubs left in the competition, the club played Stranraer at Somerset Park and won 2–0 for the third consecutive round and progress to the semi-final.
 The draw for the semi-final paired the club with Queen of the South which Ayr United won 3–2 to reach the final of the tournament for the second year in a row.

 Pre-match

 Analysis

 Both Ayr United and Hamilton Academical played two games each at their respective homes of Somerset Park and Douglas Park, and two away games in the rounds preceding the final.
 Ayr United scored a total of nine goals and conceded only two before the final, compared with Hamilton Academical's twelve goals scored and five conceded.
 Ayr United kept a total of three clean sheets whilst Hamilton Academical kept none.
-This was the first appearance for Hamilton in the Scottish Challenge Cup final, whereas Ayr United had been defeated in final of the previous season in the competition's inaugural year.
+This was the first appearance for Hamilton in the Scottish Challenge Cup final, whereas Ayr United had been defeated in the final of the previous season in the competition's inaugural year.